Skip to main content

 The PaceSetter

 To help you spread your energy expenditure, the PaceSetter moves around the donut chart at an even pace throughout the day.
-It starts from when you put the armband on in the morning and ends at midnight.
+It starts from 4am and you can select when your day will end (or it will run automatically until 4am the next day).

 By monitoring where you are in relation to your PaceSetter at any given point, it can help you plan the rest of the day.